 Cancer

-• Screening and Detection: Regular screenings, such as mammograms for breast cancer, are vital for early detection.
-The earlier cancer is found, the more effective treatment is likely to be.
+- Screening and Detection: Regular screenings, such as mammograms for breast cancer, are vital for early detection.
+The earlier cancerous lumps are found, the more effective treatment is likely to be.

 Understanding the nature of lumps, nodules, and masses is essential for appropriate management and treatment.
 While the discovery of such abnormalities can be alarming, it’s important to remember that many are benign.
 Prompt medical evaluation is key to determining the cause and deciding on the best course of action.
 Early detection and treatment are crucial, especially for malignant growths, underscoring the importance of regular health screenings and self-examinations.